almostengr/videoprocessor/README.md

 ## Video Schedule By Channel

-* Kenny Ram Dash Cam - on Sundays
+* Kenny Ram Dash Cam - on Monday, Wednesdays, and Fridays
 * Robinson Handy and Technology Services - on Saturdays
-* Tech Talk with RHT Services - on Tuesdays
+* Tech Talk with RHT Services - on Tuesdays, sometimes Thursdays

 ## References